tardisgo/tardisgo/README.md

 If you transpile your own code using TARDIS Go, please report the bugs that you find here, so that they can be fixed.

 Thank you for your interest in TARDIS Go.
 If you would like to get involved in helping the project to advance, I welcome pull requests.
-However, please contact me (elliott.stoneham@gmail.com) before writing any substantial amounts of code so that we can avoid any conflicts.
+However, please contact me (elliott.stoneham@gmail.com) or discuss your plans in the [tardisgo](https://groups.google.com/d/forum/tardisgo) forum before writing any substantial amounts of code so that we can avoid any conflicts.

 I plan to write substantially more documentation and project notes here, as time allows...